matthew-brett/curious-git/curious_git.rst

     git log

 Notice that git log identifies each commit with its hash.
+The hash is the hash for the contents of the commit message.
 As we saw above, the hash for our commit was |commit_1_sha|.

 We can also ask to the see the parents of each commit in the log: